twsouthwick/YarpExtensions/README.md

 // Additional middleware

-app.UseCheckedForwarder();
+// Query for ICheckedForwarderMetadata and add ICheckedForwarderFeature app.UseCheckedForwarder();

 // Additional middleware

 app.Map("/", () => "Hello world!")
+    // Add ICheckedForwarderMetadata
     .WithCheckedForwarder("http://localhost:5276", builder =>
     {
         // Build a pipeline of actions to initialize the forwarded request, as well as compare the requests